Developer or Designer?

 Web Design, Web Developer, Website Creator, it’s all the same, right?

 Believe it or not, there are unique characteristics to each of them.
 Some focus on just user experience, while some have unique skill sets that enable them to dig deeper into the actual nuts and bolts of your website and use their coding skills to tweak everything about your site.

-This article will uncover the differences between a web designer and developer and explain the situations where it is best to use each one.
+This article will uncover the differences between a web designer and a developer and explain the situations where it is best to use each one.

 What is a Web Designer?